getbouncer/apidocs/card-scan/android-integration-guide.md

                 activity = LaunchActivity.this,
                 apiKey = API_KEY,
                 enableEnterCardManually = true,
-                enableNameExtraction = true  // name extraction is in beta.
+                enableExpiryExtraction = true,  // expiry extraction is in beta.
+See the comment below. enableNameExtraction = true  // name extraction is in beta.
 See the comment below.
             )
         }

         /*
-         * To test name extraction, please first provision an API key, then reach out to support@bouncer.com with
+         * To test name and/or expiry extraction, please first provision an API key, then reach out to
-         * details about your use case and estimated volumes.
+         * support@bouncer.com with details about your use case and estimated volumes.
          *
-         * If you are not planning to use name extraction, you can omit the line below.
+         * If you are not planning to use name or expiry extraction, you can omit the line below.
          */
-        CardScanActivity.initializeNameExtraction(this, API_KEY)
+        CardScanActivity.warmUp(this, API_KEY, /* enableNameAndExpiryExtraction */ true)
     }

     override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {